OpenRiC Mapping Specification

 - The

-rico:hasOrHadHolderinverse relation (recordsrico:heldBythem). - Optional
+rico:hasOrHadHolderinverse relation (recordsrico:hasOrHadHolderthem). - Optional

 openric:role "repository"annotation for viewing convenience.

-6.5 Event → RiC event subclass
+6.5 Event → rico:Activity + rico:hasActivityType

-| Source event type | RiC class |
+| Source event type | RiC class | rico:hasActivityType (IRI) |

 creation |

-rico:Production |
+<https://openric.org/vocab/activity-type/production> |

 contribution |

-rico:Production |
+<https://openric.org/vocab/activity-type/production> |

 accumulation |

-rico:Accumulation |
+<https://openric.org/vocab/activity-type/accumulation> |

 collection |

-rico:Accumulation |
+<https://openric.org/vocab/activity-type/accumulation> |

 custody |